vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 </ActueleVertrekTijden>
 ```

-There is information like at which time the train departs, at which stations it will stop at, if there is any delay, etc.
+There is information like at which time the train departs, at which stations it will stop it, if there is any delay, etc.

-## High level architecture
+## High-level architecture

-The program contains basically two processes
+The program contains two processes

-- A interval based loop which retrieves a set of unique stations which have a watch.
-For each station it will contact the NS API.
+- An interval based loop which retrieves a set of unique stations that have a watch.
+For each station, it will contact the NS API.
 Whenever there is a disruption it will use the Telegram sendMessage API to notify the user.
 When this succeeds it will store that the user is notified in the database.
-This process will recur over time by a interval
+This process will recur over time by an interval
-- A HTTP server which is used to listen webhooks (called by Telegram)
+- An HTTP server which is used to listen webhooks (called by Telegram)

-In functional programming we tend to keep our logic centered and push all the side-effects to the boundary of our application.
+In functional programming, we tend to keep our logic centered and push all the side-effects to the boundary of our application.
 There are numerous examples in functional programming for that: free monads, fs2, etc.

 One of the components of our program is the Telegram command to reply pipeline.
-From a webhook we extract the message (command) and pass it into a pipeline which translate the command to actual reply (with side effects).
-Let’s dive into how create such a pipeline.
+From a webhook, we extract the message (command) and pass it into a pipeline which translates the command to actual reply (with side effects).
+Let’s dive into how to create such a pipeline.

 It would be a bad design to couple in the HttpRequest (from webhooks) or HttpResponse (from long polling) into the pipeline.
 The message is just a String and we need to act accordingly.
 By decoupling this, we could plug this pipeline either with long polling or webhooks.

 ## Telegram command to reply pipeline

-So for each command we need to:
+So for each command, we need to:

-- Parse the actual command in to a case class
+- Parse the actual command into a case class
 - Use the case class to do stuff with the database (query, insert or remove a watch)
-- Respond back to the user
+- Respond to the user

 It’s a good practice to define the small steps required to achieve your end goal.
 Now let’s solve all the requirements step by step.